Max Showalter: Personal life

 In the 1950s, Showalter took a hiatus from his work in Hollywood, returning to Caldwell, Kansas, to care for his 15-year-old sister who was orphaned by the death of their parents in an automobile accident.
 Their deaths followed the death of Showalter's brother, Robert, in a car wreck two years earlier.
-After a few years he returned to Hollywood and resumed his career.
+After several years he returned to Hollywood and resumed his career.

 Death

 On July 30, 2000, Max Showalter died of cancer in Middletown, Connecticut.
 He was 83 years old.